oh1omon/chapter-navigation/README.md

 ### VCS

 I am using Git Flow for organizing branches and VCS, and Standard Version for making changes to CHANGELOG.md and versions

+### TBD

+-   References in shown rules as hyperlinks
+-   Dynamically loaded text and possibility to specify this the link to the text in UI